-In addition to the stated Minimum Rent and Percentage Rent, if any, payable hereunder, Tenant shall pay to Landlord a property management fee equal to three percent (3%) of Tenant's Minimum Rent, including all increases, payable from time to time pursuant to this Lease; provided, however, that in the event Landlord hires a third party property manager, then, at Landlord’s sole option, in lieu of the property management fee described above in this Section 19(b), Tenant shall pay to Landlord Tenant’s Proportionate Share of the actual property management fee incurred by Landlord with respect to the Shopping Center.
-Tenant shall pay to Landlord, in advance, on the first day of each calendar month during the Term, the amount of such property management fee.

 Landlord shall furnish to Tenant, annually or semi-annually, an expense statement setting forth the actual costs for Taxes, Insurance, Building Expenses and Operating Expenses incurred for the annual or semi-annual period covered by the expense statement, together with the actual amount of estimated monthly charges collected from Tenant for the period covered.
 In the event that the statement shows that Tenant has paid less than the amount owed for the period covered by the statement, then Tenant shall, within ten (10) days after delivery of such statement to Tenant, pay Landlord the underpaid amount.
 In the event that the statement shows that Tenant has paid more than the amount owed for the period covered by the statement then that overpayment shall be credited against amounts owing under this Section 19, following Tenant's receipt of that statement.
 Landlord may from time to time during the Term hereof, but not more frequently than once during any six (6) month period, adjust the estimated monthly charges due and payable by Tenant hereunder.
 The failure or delay by Landlord to furnish any one or more expense statements setting forth the actual costs for Taxes, Insurance, Building Expenses and/or Operating Expenses shall in no way excuse Tenant from its obligation to pay such costs within ten (10) days after delivery of such statements to Tenant or constitute a waiver of Landlord’s rights to bill and collect such costs from Tenant.

 INDEMNIFICATION; WAIVER.